Lancaster County, Pennsylvania: Current railroads

 The principal freight operator in the county is Norfolk Southern Railway (NS).
 The NS main line follows the Susquehanna River (with trackage rights for Canadian Pacific Railway (CPR)), and leaves the county by crossing the river on Shocks Mills Bridge near Marietta.
 NS also has trackage rights over the Keystone Corridor, to which it is connected by the Royalton Branch, which runs north along the river from the main line at Marietta, and the Columbia Branch, which runs from the Corridor at Dillerville to the main line at Columbia.
 Two other NS branches originate on the Corridor: the Lititz Secondary, which runs from Dillerville to Manheim and ends at Lititz, and the New Holland Industrial, which leaves the Corridor around the east end of Lancaster to run east to New Holland and ends at East Earl.

-Several shortlines also operate in the county.
-With the exception of the Strasburg Railroad, all are freight railroads.
+Several short lines also operate in the county.
+The Strasburg Rail Road operates passenger excursion trains, along with local freight which interchanges with NS in Paradise.
 The East Penn Railroad (ESPN) operates on a spur off the NS branch to Manheim, and on a longer line in the northeast corner of Lancaster County into Berks County.
 Landisville Terminal and Transfer Company (LNTV) operates on a spur off the Amtrak line at Landisville.
 The Tyburn Railroad operates some trackage around Dillerville.
 The Columbia and Reading Railway (CORY) began operating on 2.5 mi of track in Columbia in January 2010.